 4. Safety on hiking trails

 An important spring pet safety tip to remember is exercise caution on hiking trails.
-Naturally, “hiking trails come with an unknown amount of variables, with everything from off-leash dogs to wild animals,” points out on-site Trupanion pet program manager, J. Marmol.
+Naturally, “hiking trails come with an unknown amount of variables, with everything from off-leash dogs to wild animals,” points out Trupanion pet program manager, J. Marmol.
 For the safety of your pet, keep your pets on a leashat all times while on the hiking trail.

 5. Spring plants